Make these Grain Free Chocolate Chip Cookies next time you’re craving something sweet! You can bake these or eat them raw (no eggs!)

 These grain-free gems are adapted from a recipe by Chef Katelyn*.
 I had to make some substitutions, but they turned out beautifully!
 Unlike my other recipe for grain-free chocolate chip cookies, these are not as crispy for those who love soft cookies (like me!).

-The best thing about my version of these cookies is that there are no eggs – so you can roll the cookie dough into no-bake cookies if you want to skip the baking!
+The best thing about my version of these grain free chocolate chip cookies is that there are no eggs – so you can roll the cookie dough into no-bake cookies if you want to skip the baking!

 I changed the original recipe based on what I had on hand and my food allergies (replacing the eggs and butter).
 But if you can have eggs and butter, check out Katelyn’s original recipe.
 If you have allergies (like I do) check out my adapted recipe:

-Paleo, Vegetarian, Gluten-Free; Free of: dairy, soy, eggs, cane sugar
+Paleo, Vegetarian, egg free, gluten free; Free of: dairy, soy, eggs, cane sugar

 - 2 Tablespoons ground flax seed + 2 Tablespoons water